The Saint's Magic Power Is Omnipotent: Characters

 The 16-year-old girl that was summoned alongside Sei.
-She is the one the crown prince declared was the "Saint" and he has been keeping her in tight control since her arrival; largely due to his promise to do all he can to try and find a way home for her (after seeing Aira break down crying in despair that the summoning couldn't be reversed).
+She was initially declared the Saint by the crown prince, and was under his protection initially after witnessing her break down crying in despair that the summoning couldn't be reversed.
+He promised that he would try and help her return to her home world.
 She attended the Royal Academy as a senior while under the control of Prince Kyle.
-Unfortunately, Aira unintentionally causes trouble due to being unaware of the class system that wasn't present in her world; largely the prince's fault for not considering it.
+Aira unintentionally causes trouble due to being unaware of the class system that wasn't present in her world, but after a confrontation with the crown prince initial conclusions about her were dispelled.
 After graduating, she joined the Royal Mage Academy to further her studies of magic.
 She shows an affinity towards water magic.